-Giving Tuesday is held the Tuesday after Thanksgiving (November 28 this year) and is an important day for nonprofits to reach out to current and potential donors.
-Scroll through your social media feeds with the hashtag #givingtuesday and it seems like every organization, from the Malala Fund to The Leukemia & Lymphoma Society, is running digital marketing campaigns related to the day.
+Giving Tuesday is held the Tuesday after Thanksgiving (November 27 this year) and is an important day for nonprofits to reach out to current and potential donors.
+Scroll through your social media feeds with the hashtag #givingtuesday and it seems like every organization, from big to small, is running digital marketing campaigns related to the day.
 Unlike Black Friday’s lines outside of stores in the middle of the night, #GivingTuesday’s activity is largely social media based.
 For nonprofits all of this online activity is typically directed to online giving portals.

 These online giving pages facilitate easy charitable giving, but before you send inspired donors to your giving portal, it’s wise to ensure your organization is compliant with associated legal issues.
 Whether you have created your own donation platform or are using a third-party platform embedded on your site, make sure to follow these legal tips:

-It’s important to offer a donation receipt to your donors so they make take the charitable contribution deduction on 2017 taxes.
+It’s important to offer a donation receipt to your donors, so they make take the charitable contribution deduction on 2018 taxes if they choose so.
 A proper receipt—whether in a generated pdf, email, mailed letter, or other printed/printable form—should state the donor’s name, date of contribution, and amount given.

 If the donation is greater than $250 a written statement should be obtained stating that the organization did not give any services or goods.
 If the charity does in fact give goods or services to the donor in return for a donation, the acknowledgment should describe what was given and provide an estimate of value of the goods or services.

 If those goods and services provided are valued greater than $75, the written statement must also specify the the amount of the donation that is tax deductible.
 (This figure is the amount of money that exceeded the value of the goods or services exchanged by the charity.)